22 Brown Types of Caterpillars

 The American Painted Lady Butterfly Caterpillar feeds on various plants, including sunflowers, thistles, and daisies.

-These brown types of caterpillars are also known for their incredible adaptability, as they can survive in many different climates and environments.
+These brown caterpillars are also known for their incredible adaptability, as they can survive in many different climates and environments.

 One interesting thing to note about this caterpillar is that it goes through five instars, which means it molts five times before becoming a butterfly.